a short and simple trail to be with friends and family to explore the ranges of Himalayas...

 Lovely morning of mountains from Poon Hill.

 Ghorepani- Poon Hill trek is a short and relaxing trail to explore the Annapurna and Dhaulagiri range of the Himalayas.
-This is a sublime trail with the highest altitude of 3210M at Poon Hill, which is a majestic place to experience the sunlight view over the Himalayas.
+This is a sublime trail with the highest altitude of 3210M at Poon Hill, which is a majestic place to experience the sunrise view over the Himalayas.

-Starting from Naya Pul which is just an hour and a half drive from the city of Pokhara.
-The trek continues through the village experiencing the local life, farmland, rural villages, hills, and diverse culture of the ethnic community.
+Starting from Naya Pul, which is just an hour and a half drive from the city of Pokhara.
+The trek continues through the village, experiencing the local life, farmland, rural villages, hills, and diverse culture of the ethnic community.

 From Tikhe Dhunga, you will hike through the forest, climbing uphill.
 A conservation area, this forest is blessed with diverse vegetation, flora, and fauna.
 Your hike continues through the forest, waterfall, and stream to reach Banthati for the lunch break.